YashuSingla/JkTest-backend/README.md

 - `PUT /posts/:id`: Updates an existing post (requires authentication).
 - `DELETE /posts/:id`: Deletes a post (requires authentication).

+#### User Management Routes:
+- `GET /users/all`: Retrieves a list of all users.
+- `GET /users/posts`: Retrieves Post details of a specific user by their.

 ### 3. JWT Strategy
 - The `JwtStrategy` class is responsible for validating JWT tokens from incoming requests.
 - Extracts tokens from the `Authorization` header using the Bearer scheme.